thelarz/dashboard.test/README.md

 ## The Task

-The task is to write one or more small node.js service that, alone or together, provide messages to the web app.
+The task is to write one or more small node.js service(s) that, alone or together, provide messages to the web app.

 ## Requirements